 We are exposed to exchange rate risks related to other currency that can affect our revenue, costs, margins and profits.
-We recorded foreign exchange loss of RMB31.9 million in 2020.
+We recorded foreign exchange loss of RMB31.9 million and RMB3.6 million in 2020 and the four months ended April 30, 2021, respectively.
 An increase in the value of the US dollar against the Renminbi may have a material adverse effect on our profitability.
-When managing our exposure to currency risk, we may use foreign currency forward contracts and other strategies to mitigate currency risk and there can be no assurances that these strategies will be successful.
+When managing our exposure to currency risk, we may continue to use foreign currency forward contracts and other strategies to mitigate currency risk and there can be no assurances that these strategies will be successful.

 Nonetheless, very limited hedging options are available in China to reduce our exposure to exchange rate fluctuations.
-To date, we have not entered into any hedging transactions in an effort to reduce our exposure to foreign currency exchange risk.
-While we may decide to enter into hedging transactions in the future, the availability and effectiveness of these hedges may be limited and we may not be able to adequately hedge our exposure or at all.
+Although we have entered into select hedging transactions in an effort to reduce our exposure to foreign currency exchange risk, the availability and effectiveness of these hedges may be limited and we may not be able to adequately hedge our exposure or at all.
 In addition, our currency exchange losses may be magnified by PRC exchange control regulations that restrict our ability to convert Renminbi into foreign currency.
 As a result, fluctuations in exchange rates may have a material adverse effect on your Shares.